 Inference/Automatic thoughts – these are thoughts that often unconsciously arise and so and not challenged

-Core belief/Schemas – these beliefs help shape the clients’ identify.
+Core belief/Schemas – these beliefs help shape the clients’ identity.
 These beliefs are shaped during childhood and reinforced during adulthood

 Evaluation – How we feel about ourselves as a result of inferences and core beliefs